matteodegobbi/vault/concurrent_programming/Processes.md

 #crtp

-A process is a running instance of a computer program A running program brings a set of information that change over time
+A process is a running instance of a computer program A running program brings a set of information that changes over time

 A snapshot of the associated information must be saved by the OS when the program loses processor ownership.
 Process context include:
 - The program and the other memory contents managed by the program, in particular the program stack and the global variables